 - An annual interest rate of 15% (the lower, the better if you’re not good at paying off your debt every month).

-I simply called up my credit card company and asked them to increase my credit limit by $2,000, and they did.
+I called up my credit card company and asked them to increase my credit limit by $2,000, and they did.
 It was the easiest thing in the world.
 I even recorded the conversation and turned it into a YouTube video so you can see how I did it.

-Of course, I edited out the four questions they asked because they were personal, but they only asked what my annual income was, if I owned or rented my place, what my social was, and when I was born.
+Of course, I edited out the four questions they asked because they were personal, but they only asked what my annual income was, if I owned or rented my place, what my social security number was, and when I was born.

 Do Something Right Now To Improve Your Score